cityofaustin/vision-zero/atd-vzd/README.md

 ### Refreshing lookup tables with the latest CRIS values

-See the helper script readme.
+Todo: see the helper script readme.

 ### Add a custom lookup value to a CRIS-managed lookup table